CelsiusNetwork/celsius-js-sdk/docs/omnibus-treasury.md

 ## Use case

-Celsius Omnibus Treasury partnership type is ideal for integrating existing Celsius Network users to third-party applications.
+Celsius Omnibus Treasury partnership type is ideal for integrating existing Celsius users to third-party applications.

-Using our user-generated API Keys from within the Celsius Network mobile app, the Omnibus Treasury application can interface the Celsius API on the behalf of the user.
+Using our user-generated API Keys from within the Celsius mobile app, the Omnibus Treasury application can interface the Celsius API on the behalf of the user.

 ### Features